 Can Breastfeeding with an STI Harm My Baby?
 Tips for Mothers

 As a new mother, there are certain risks you just don’t want to take.
 If you became infected with an STI before or during pregnancy, chances are that your doctor helped you manage the situation to preserve both your own health and the health of your newborn.
-If you became infected after delivery and you’re still breastfeeding your baby, you should stop until you know whether or not it’s a good idea.
+If you became infected after delivery and you’re still breastfeeding your baby, you should consider stopping and ask your doctor whether or not it’s a good idea.

 If you’re wondering can a baby get an std from breastfeeding or can std be passed through breast milk, keep reading.

 Diseases That Can Be Passed Through Breastfeeding